Training your back and triceps together offers a host of benefits compared to training both muscle groups separately.

 - Lower the bar straight down by bending your arms.

-- Push the bar back up.
+- Push the bar back up by focusing on using your chest and triceps.

 DISCLAIMER:

-This article is intended for general informational purposes only and does not address individual circumstances.
-It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
-Any action you take upon the information presented in this article is strictly at your own risk and responsibility!
+This article is intended for general informational purposes only and does not serve to address individual circumstances.
+It is not a substitute for professional advice or help and should not be relied on for making any kind of decision-making.
+Any action taken as a direct or indirect result of the information in this article is entirely at your own risk and is your sole responsibility.

 SOURCES: